Policy safeguarding children, young people and vulnerable adults.

 - Gain agreement with the partner projects involved for permission to film/interview and for permission and restrictions on the use of any filming or interview material of the children involved.
 This is not to restrict the way in which a project is presented, but to ensure that local child protection policies are maintained.

-Guidance for use of Images & Interviews:
+Guidance for use of images and interviews:

 - Ensure suitable consent/permission exists and that usage and copyright have been agreed with the photographers, video, filmmakers and journalists.